exakat/exakat-docs/Administrator/Installation.rst

 * exakat.phar, the main code.
 * `Gremlin server <http://tinkerpop.apache.org/>`_ : exakat uses this graph database and the Gremlin 3 traversal language.
 Currently, only Gremlin Server is supported, with the tinkergraph and neo4j storage engine.
 Version 3.7.x is the recommended version, while version 3.6.x is still supported.
 Gremlin versions 3.5.# and older are not supported anymore.
 * Java 11.x.
 Java 8.x is still supported, and Java 17 will be supported when Gremlin Server does.
 * `PHP <https://www.php.net/>`_ 8.3 to run.
-PHP 8.2 is recommended, and PHP 7.4 or older are possible but unsupported.
+PHP 8.2 is recommended, and PHP 8.1 is the older possible.
 This version requires the PHP extensions curl, openssl, hash, phar, sqlite3, tokenizer, mbstring and json.

 Optional requirements :

-* PHP 5.2 to 8.4-dev for analysis purposes.
+* PHP 5.2 to 8.5-dev for analysis purposes.
 Those versions only require the ext/tokenizer extension.
 * VCS (Version Control Software), such as Git, SVN, bazaar, Mercurial.
 They all are optional, though git is recommended, and used as the default VCS.
 * Archives, such as zip, tgz, tbz2 may also be opened with optional helpers (See `Installation guide for optional tools`_).